 However, Zara fashion is always hot and at a reasonable price, so customers are certainly voting with their wallets.

-Thanks to thinking out of the box, choosing to handle in-house production and supply chain by themselves, Zara has successfully built a renown international brand without any budget for marketing.
+Thanks to thinking out of the box, choosing to handle in-house production and supply chain by themselves, Zara has successfully built a renowned international brand without any budget for marketing.
 The company has brought a new business model to the apparel manufacturing and industry, which allows them to not only instantly understand customer needs, but also react much faster than their competitors.

 Even when you are reading this article, Zara has still kept opening on average 2 stores every single week.
 How incredible it is!
 Bernstein, an analyst at The Wall Street Journal once commented that this Spanish fast-fashion brand has the “best business model in apparel“.
 Sometimes going beyond the crowds helps achieve more success than it was thought.